zavierferodova/Bookshelf-Api/README.md

 The CRUD Bookshelf Api built using Hapi Framework Node JS.

+**Testing :** </br>
-**Testing :** Import environtment and collection file on testing directory to Postman then run it.
+Import environment and collection files on testing directory to Postman then run it.